-(Exact name of registrant as specified in its charter)

-Cayman Islands N/A (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification Number) 1219 Morningside Drive, Suite 110 00 0 / / Manhattan Beach, CA 90266 (Address of principal executive offices) (Zip Code) 0 ant's telephone number, including area ecurities registered pursuant to Section 1 Title of Each Class: Trading Symbol(s) Name of Each Exchange on Which Registered: Class A ordinary shares, par value \$0.0001 per share ACAC The NASDAQ Stock Market LLC Redeemable Warrants, each whole warrant exercisable for one Class A ordinary share for \$11.50 per share ACACW The NASDAQ Stock Market LLC Units, each consisting of one Class A ordinary share and one-third of one Redeemable Warrant ACACU The NASDAQ Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See definition of "large accelerated filer," "accelerated filer, "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Exact name of registrant as specified Common Islanda Cayman Islands (State or other jurisdiction of N/A (I.R.S.
+Employe u (State or other Jurisdiction of incorporation or organization) Identification Num 1219 Morningside Drive, Suite 110 Manhattan Beach, CA 90266 (Address of principal executive offices ) (Zip Code) Regist rant's telephone number, including are a code: (770) 305-6434 s securities registered pursuant to Section 12(b) of the Act: Title of Each Class: Trading Symbol(s) Name of Each Exchange on Whic ch Registered: Class A ordinary shares, par value \$0.0001 per share ACAC The NASDAQ Stock Mark C Redeemable Warrants, each whole warrant exercisable for one Class A ordinary share for \$11.50 per share ACACW The NASDAQ Stock Mark et LLC Units, each consisting of one Class A ordinary share and one-third of one Redeemable Warrant ACACU The NASDAQ Stock Mark et LLC Seco urities registered pursuant to Section 12 (g) of the Act: None Indicate by check mark if the registrant is a well-known sea asoned issuer, as defined in Rule 405 of th e Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to fi ele reports pursuant to Section 13 or Section n 15(d) of the Exchange Act.
+Yes□ No ⊠ Indicate by check mark whether the registrant (1) has filed months (or for such shorter period that the registrant days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submit 232.405 of this chapter) during the preceding 12 months (o Indicate by check mark whether the registrant is a large company.
+See definition of "large accelerated filer," "accel Large accelerated filer □ Non-accelerated filer ⋈ Emerging growth company ⋈ Accelerated filer Smaller reporting company If an emerging growth company, indicate by check mark is accounting standards provided pursuant to Section 13(a) of extended transition period for complying with any new or revised financial Indicate by check mark whether the registrant has filed a reporting under Section 404(b) of the Sarbanes-Oxley Act Indicate by check mark whether the registrant is a shell cor mpany (as defined in Rule 12b-2 of the Ex change Act).
+Yes ⊠ No □ The registrant's shares were not listed on any exchange and The NASDAQ Capital Market on October 23, 2020 and t of the registrant, computed by reference to the closing price for the units on December 31, 2020, as reported on The NASDAQ Capital Market was \$230,748,000.

-Large accelerated filer Accelerated filer

-Non-accelerated filer X Smaller reporting company X

-Emerging growth company X

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗵 No 🗆

-The registrant's shares were not listed on any exchange and had no value as of the last business day of the second fiscal quarter of 2020.
-The registrant's units begin trading on The NASDAQ Capital Market on October 23, 2020 and the registrant's shares of Class A Ordinary Shares and warrants began trading on The NASDAQ Capital Market on December 11, 2020 and December 15, 2020, respectively.
-The aggregate market value of the units outstanding, other than shares held by persons who may be deemed affiliates of the registrant, computed by reference to the closing price for the units on December 31, 2020, as reported on The NASDAQ Capital Market was \$230,748,000.